Eusoffe Abdoolcader: Education

 At the age of 15, he passed his Senior Cambridge examinations with distinctions but he was too young to gain access to Raffles College in Singapore, which stipulated a minimum age of 17.
-He repeated his examinations and finally with his father's influence gained a seat in Raffles.
+He repeated his examinations and finally with his father's influence gained a seat at Raffles.
 He alleged that he was 'ragged' by Lee Kuan Yew.

-Eusoffe read law at University College London, graduating with an LL.B.
+Eusoffe studied law at University College London, graduating with an LL.B.
 First Class Honours.

 Legacy

 As an advocate at the Bar, Abdoolcader was unsurpassed in his knowledge of the law and unmatchable in his advocacy, earning him a reputation as a formidable opponent.
 Lawyers and laymen alike were awed by his brilliance and his intellectual prowess, which he defused only by his dry sense of humour.

 Personal life

 His father, Sir Husein Hasanally Abdoolcader, was a prominent lawyer, community leader and politician.
 Husein was a member of the Straits Settlements' Legislative Council and a member of the Advisory Council to the Governor of the Malayan Union.
 Husein also made a name for himself in the Straits Settlement as the first Malayan Indian to be knighted by King George VI in 1948.
 Eusoffe was married to Haseenah.